-A. No. Midwives provide complete pregnancy, labour, birth, and postpartum care until six weeks after your baby is born for low-risk women and healthy babies.
+A. Midwives provide complete pregnancy, labour, birth, and postpartum care until six weeks after your baby is born for low-risk women and healthy babies.
 This includes ordering the necessary tests and ultrasounds.
-If a complications or concern presents during your pregnancy, labour, post-partum, or with your infant, your midwife will refer you to the most appropriate physician.
-Your midwife will recommend that you continue to visit your family doctor for non-pregnancy related concerns.
+If a complications or concern presents during your pregnancy, labour, postpartum, or with your infant, your midwife will consult with the most appropriate physician.
+Your midwife will recommend that you continue to see your family doctor for concerns that are not related to pregnancy.

 Q. How often do I see my midwife?

-A. Born Midwives will generally see women for their first prenatal appointment sometime between 7 and 12 weeks of pregnancy.
+A. Born Midwives will generally see women for their first prenatal appointment sometime between 8 and 12 weeks of pregnancy.
 Following your first appointment, you will be seen about every 4 weeks until you are 28 weeks, then every 2 weeks until you are 36 weeks, then weekly until you have your baby.
 Once your baby is born, we will see you every other day at home or in hospital for the first 7 to 10 days.
-Then we will see you in our clinic environment at 2, 4, and 6 weeks post-partum.
+Then we will see you in our clinic environment at 2, 4, and 6 weeks postpartum.
 Following your last visit, we will recommend that you schedule a well-baby check-up with your family physician.
 Clinic appointments are typically 30 minutes in length other than your first appointment which is longer. ***Please note that during the COVID 19 we are following best-practice guidelines and operating on a reduced in-person visit schedule.
 Virtual appointments in between in-person appointments are available***

 Q. How do I sign-up for midwifery care?

-A. To sign up with Born Midwives, please click here or visit our registration page and fill out our online secure registration form.
+A. To sign up with Born Midwives, please visit our Contact page and fill out our online secure registration form.
 One of our midwives or support staff will call you within 5 business days to schedule your first appointment.
 You may also be referred through your community care provider (family physician/nurse practitioner/naturopathic doctor).
 For care providers, referrals can be made through the Ocean e-referral system, via referral letter, or phone call.

 Q. How do I know if midwifery care is right for me?

-A. Midwives provide maternity care based on the ideals of: providing continuity of care- meaning you’ll get to develop a relationship with your midwife and know who delivers your baby, informed choice- meaning that you are the primary decision maker in your care and your midwife will provide you with the information about all of the choices you will make throughout your care, and choice of birthplace- meaning you may deliver your baby at home or in the hospital.
-If these are things you would like to incorporate into your care, and you are a healthy pregnant woman, midwifery care is likely for you!
+A. Midwives provide maternity care based on the ideals of: providing continuity of care- meaning you’ll get to develop a relationship with your midwife and know who delivers your baby, informed choice- meaning that you are the primary decision-maker in your care and your midwife will provide you with the information about all of the choices you will make throughout your care, and choice of birthplace- meaning, if low-risk, you may deliver your baby at home or in the hospital.
+If these are things you would like to incorporate into your care, and you are a healthy pregnant person, midwifery care is likely for you!

 Q. Am I too old or too young to have a midwife?

 A. Midwives may see clients of any age.
-Certain age categories are risk factors for complications in pregnancy but do not preclude you from care.
-Due to these risk factors, your midwife may recommend additional testing, or request that you see a physician for a consultation.
+Certain age categories are considered risk factors for complications in pregnancy but do not preclude you from care.
+Due to these risk factors, your midwife may make additional recommendations for your care which may include a physician consultation.
 A consultation means that you will visit a physician at least one time during your care.
 The physician will review your health and may make recommendations about how to care for you best in pregnancy.
 Most often, midwives will continue to be your main care provider.

 Q. Can I have a midwife if I’ve had a previous caesarean section?

 A. Most often the answer is yes.
 Your midwife will take an in-depth history of your previous deliveries(y) and, with your permission, review the records from your caesarean section.
 She will then discuss your options with you.
-Please click here to view our package of information on birth after caesarean section.
+Please see our resources page for information on birth after c-section.